Generic selectors

 When someone sins, it is against God.
 However, the result of sin is evil.
 When David killed Uriah the Hittite, he admitted that he sinned against God but he also said that he did evil to Uriah the Hittite.
 Notice:

-PSALM 51:4 Against You, You only, have I sinned, and done evil [to Uriah the Hittite] in Your sight, that You might be justified when You speak and be in the right when You judge.
+PSALM 51:4 Against You [God], You only, have I sinned, and done this evil [to Uriah the Hittite] in Your sight– that You may be found just when You speak, and blameless when You judge.

 Who was the evil against?
 God?
 No, the evil was done to Uriah the Hittite because he was the one murdered.
 The phrase “done evil in Your sight” means that David’s sin caused evil to Uriah the Hittite and God saw him do it.
 Think about it.
 The sin was murder; therefore, the sin broke God’s Law.
 Even though it wasn’t God who was murdered, the result of David’s sin was the murder of Uriah the Hittite.
 The outcome of all sin is evil.
 Sometimes sin is evil against God and other times it is against people.
 For example, worshipping other gods is evil toward the true God whereas slander is evil to a person’s reputation.
 Knowing this we can say: